Search

 In the Children's Entertainment course, students will learn about both classic and contemporary children's literature and its place within the context of writing for print, television, film, and animation.
 Students will also explore different avenues...

-The Project and Portfolio VII: Information Technology course combines hands-on learning experiences with summative and formative portfolio assessments.
-In this course, students will extend their existing project by applying their knowledge of...
+The Project and Portfolio VII: Sportscasting course combines hands-on learning experiences with summative and formative portfolio assessments.
+This course focuses on advanced studio production for broadcast, podcast, and digital sports programming...